App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 A Thrift Savings Plan (TSP) is a type of retirement plan for federal employees and uniformed service members.
-It’s similar to a 401(k).
-Individuals who have a TSP contribute funds into the account throughout their working life.
+It’s similar to a 401(k), where individuals contribute funds into the account throughout their working life.
 When they retire, they may use those funds, plus interest and earnings, to live on.Often, contributions are automatic so that a portion of a person’s paycheck goes directly into their TSP.
 These contributions may be tax-deferred.

 How Does a Thrift Savings Plan (TSP) Loan Work?